laguierre/shoe_shop_animation/README.md

 - PageView.builder.
 - Provider for conserve the state of the buttons and filter by categories.
 - Transform and page controller.
 - Palette Generator for take the dominant color for the background and text and logo color.
+This process take some time, so a CircularProgressBar appears before.

 ##Graphical resource
 - FlatIcon [link](www.flaticon.com)